History & Tradition

 For more of our camp’s early history, watch Yates’ interview with Jim Miller.

-For the next 18 years, Yorke and his wife Barbara invested in excellent people and programs, and new facilities and acreage.
+As Director for the next 18 years, Yorke Pharr and his wife Barbara invested in programs, new facilities, and acreage.
 During the ensuing years, Falling Creek grew in enrollment and new session options were added.
 In the fall of 1989, Falling Creek was purchased by Chuck and Jean McGrady.
 Chuck and co-director Donnie Bain operated camp for 16 years.
+Under their leadership Falling Creek continued to grow, as they invested in excellent people, improved the facilities, and added more program options.

 In 2005, Yates Pharr (no relation to Yorke), a 12-year FCC camper and counselor, and his wife Marisa, purchased camp.
 Yates had led a successful career in commercial real estate, but considered it a dream come true to return to Falling Creek with Marisa and their daughters.